operand/agency/README.md

 UI.

-The implementation takes some shortcuts, but in it you'll see that we actually define two classes, one for the web application, which extends `Space`, called `WebApp`, and a second class to represent users of the web app, called `WebAppUser`.
+The implementation takes some shortcuts, but in it you'll see that we actually define two classes, one for the web application which extends `Space`, called `WebApp`, and a second class to represent users of the web app, called `WebAppUser`.